lewisblackburn/dotfiles-v1/README.md

 - **Starship**: Custom prompt configuration for the Starship shell prompt.
 - **Neovim**/Astronvim: Vim configurations with the astronvim plugin.
 - **Nerd Font**: Use a nerd font like JetBrainsMono for enhanced typography.

+## Note

+There is a lot of bloat in this repo.
+I am really just messing around with i3.
+I'm liking it so far, however, I can see myself endlessly configuring this instead of donig something productive.